The 10 Greatest Metal Songs by African-American Artists

 9. Demogoroth Satanum – Black Metal Wrath

-Taking into the consideration the contextual role that location plays in exposure and creation of music, Demogoroth Satanum are like a devilish godsend: The corpsepaint-sporting band hail from Soweto, South Africa – a place still socially torn by the segregation remaining from the days of Apartheid.
+Taking into consideration the contextual role that location plays in exposure and creation of music, Demogoroth Satanum are like a devilish godsend: The corpsepaint-sporting band hail from Soweto, South Africa – a place still socially torn by the segregation remaining from the days of Apartheid.
 But they’ve got one goal in mind: expose as many South Africans to the harsh sounds of black metal as possible.
 This track off their first album, released in 2012, is a lo-fi and trad way of doing so.

 8. Candiria – Cleansing